girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

 **Basics**
  - Managed NFS (Network file system) that can be mounted on 100s of EC2
- - EFS works with linux EC2 instances in multi avaialbility zones
+ - EFS works with linux EC2 instances in multi availability zones
  - High available, Scalable, expensive (3x gp2), pay per use, no capacity planning
  - Amazon Elastic File System (Amazon EFS) provides a simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.
  - Amazon EFS is a regional service storing data within and across multiple Availability Zones (AZs) for high availability and durability.